Skip to content

 co-development partnership established with shared roadmap

-Three providers, one strategic gap, and an internal product that wasn't going to work.
-I killed it early and built a partnership that delivered in 5 months.
+Three providers, one strategic gap, and an internal product that would never scale.
+I killed it early and we built a partnership that delivered in 5 months.

 Customers wanted to stop using cash.
 Load money on a card, tap to play.
 The company had no solution, and the competitor did.
 Three providers were on the table.
-The obvious choice — building it in-house — wasn't going to work.
-I killed that option early, tested two alternatives against real constraints, and built a partnership that went from nothing to a working system in 5 months.
+The obvious choice, building it in-house, would have repeated the same mistakes.
+I killed that option early, tested two alternatives against real constraints, and we built a partnership that went from nothing to a working system in 5 months.

-The hardest product decision isn't what to build.
-It's what to stop building.
+Knowing what to stop building is harder than knowing what to build.
 Parking the internal product early saved months and prevented a second crisis.

 The context

 The industry was moving toward card-based payments.
 Load money on a card, tap to play, no coins needed.
 The main competitor already had it.
 That gap was showing up in every sales conversation.
-The question wasn't whether to build it.
-The question was how — because nobody had figured out how to connect a cashless system to the existing payment product, and the technical gap was bigger than anyone expected.
+Everyone agreed it needed to happen.
+The question was how, because nobody had figured out how to connect a cashless system to the existing payment product, and the technical gap was bigger than anyone expected.

 The challenge